deltachat/chatmail/README.md

 ### Home page and getting started for users

-`cmdeploy run` also creates default static Web pages and deploys them to an nginx web server under `https://CHATMAIL_DOMAIN`.
+`cmdeploy run` also creates default static Web pages and deploys them to a nginx web server with:

 - a default `index.html` along with a QR code that users can click to create accounts on your chatmail provider,